Skip to main content

 Subscribe now

 Elizabeth Economy is the Hargrove Senior Fellow at the Hoover Institution.
-Named by Politico as among “the ten names that matter in China policy,” Economy served as senior adviser for China in the US Department of Commerce in 2021–23 and is the author of several influential books on the Chinese politics and policy, most recently The World According to China.
+Named by Politico as among “the ten names that matter in China policy,” Economy served as senior adviser for China in the US Department of Commerce in 2021–23 and is the author of several influential books on Chinese politics and policy, most recently The World According to China.

 More like this